Sex and drugs: Antihistamines

 Antihistamines are used for relieving symptoms of allergies and hay fever.
 Antihistamines may cause a drying effect of the mouth, nose and throat but can also cause a drying effect on other parts of the body, such as the vagina, decreasing moisture and lubrication.

 Cancer treatment

 There are a variety of treatment types for cancer, depending on the cancer type.
 The therapies for treating cancer vary, including hormone therapy, medications that treat pain, depression, nerves and blood vessels.
 These therapies will affect one's sexual desire and pose possible consequences on sexual response.

 Hormone medications

 Hormone therapy directs its treatment towards hormones in the body, including reproductive hormones.
 One type is hormonal replacement therapy (HRT), which is used to supply menopausal women that lack estrogen and progesterone, increasing vaginal lubrication.
 Another type is testosterone replacement therapy, which treats men with hypogonadism and it helps increase libido.
-On the contractionary, selective oestrogen receptor modulators (SERMs) lead to a drop in oestrogen levels that would cause vaginal dryness.
+On the contractionary, selective estrogen receptor modulators (SERMs) lead to a drop in oestrogen levels that would cause vaginal dryness.